Heatblur-Simulations/f-4e-manual/src/general.rst

 Rear Cockpit Attitude Indicator
 ===============================

-The AHRS provides attitude information to the Attitude Indicator found on the rear cockpit instrument panel when the Reference System Selector Switch is in PRIM or STBY.
+The AHRS provides attitude information to the Attitude Indicator found on the rear cockpit instrument panel regardless of the Reference System Selector Switch position.
 A trim knob provides the ability to adjust the attitude sphere to reference the aircraft correctly.
 Should power be disconnected from the indicator or AHRS, the OFF flag will display.

 Pitot-Static System